A selection of Mathematical Halloween themed resources:

 See the Gatsby site and also the very helpful Gatsby Benchmark Toolkit from The Careers and Enterprise Company, note in particular, benchmark 4,

 From amsp, see Supporting your students’ transition to Advanced Maths, their Maths: Opening the door to your future leaflet explores the post-16 maths qualifications available to students, to help them decide which one is best.
-Note too the 30-minute presentation, Why Study Maths, for students and parents/carers is about the importance of studying maths post-GCSE.
+Note also the 30-minute presentation, Why study maths for students and parents/ carers which is about the importance of studying maths post-GCSE.
 It outlines the options available and provides compelling reasons for choosing to take an advanced maths qualification.
 Slides and speaker notes are available to download.

 Forum Case Studies, FORUM has published many case studies about employer-linked curriculum projects.